bewillcott/bewsoftware-libs/property/README.md

-# BEW Property
+# BEWSoftware Property Library
-This is a library that contains the Property class and its sub-classes.
+This library contains the Property class and its sub-classes.